 Furthermore, when we use words like transcription, translation, and information to describe the processes of information storage, retrieval, control, command, creation and development at the molecular and cellular level, it should not be difficult to conclude that the existence of genetic information seems miraculous.
 Yet we find ourselves studying biochemistry and the function of the information system of DNA using methods, machines and mathematics that are quite ingenious themselves.
 What does all this mean?
 What rational conclusions must be drawn to account for the level of intelligence needed to understand such things let alone the existence of physical materials and living systems that function to create and sustain life independent of our own intelligent intervention?
 Does chance and the elements of nature have anything to do with the existence of genetics?
 Can we honesty attribute to earth, water, fire, wind and time the power to create life?

 Maybe it’s not fair to ask how all this began.
 After all evolution says it was a one-time event.
 Certain chemicals fell together in just the right proportion in just the right way to create the first living cell.
-Somehow that cell was able to replicate and to “create” hundreds of thousands of unique blueprints that giving rise to the hundreds of thousands, no millions of life forms that have been found on our planet.
+Somehow that cell was able to replicate and to “create” hundreds of thousands of unique blueprints that gave rise to the hundreds of thousands, no millions of life forms that have been found on our planet.

 For the sake of argument, let’s not deal with the one-time event; when the first living cell came into being by some freakish accident.
 Instead let’s look at the hundreds of thousands of different life forms on the planet and ask the question- where did all the information come from for building these plants and creatures, teaching them to eat, run, grow, fly, swim, reproduce, communicate, build homes or fight for existence?